shobhitchittora/gatsby/docs/tutorial/part-seven/index.md

 Stop and restart the development server.
 As you do, you'll see quite a few newly created nodes get logged to the terminal console.

-Use this API to add the slugs for your markdown pages to `MarkdownRemark` nodes.
+In the next section, you will use this API to add slugs for your Markdown pages to `MarkdownRemark` nodes.

 Change your function so it now only logs `MarkdownRemark` nodes.